sourceincite/sourceincite.github.io/training.md

 #### Tickets

 <p class="cn" markdown="1">Tickets can be purchased [here](https://www.eventbrite.com/e/full-stack-web-attack-fswa-training-course-2019-tickets-55039278965).
-Please note that the course is limited to maximum of 20 seats to ensure high quality training.</p>
+Please note that the course is limited to maximum of 20 seats to ensure a high quality deliverable.</p>

 #### Instructor